 - Watch the Livestream at 10 a.m., Friday, September 30

 - Wear an orange shirt from a local Indigenous vendor to show your allyship and solidarity

 - Review the Truth & Reconciliation Commission’s Summary Report that identifies 94 Calls to Action to “redress the legacy of residential schools and advance the process of Canadian reconciliation.

 - Be an ally to the Indigenous community

 - Participate in one of the many community-led National Truth & Reconciliation events listed by the Calgary Foundation

 Orange in Calgary

-The following buildings and structures were illuminated orange in honour of National Truth & Reconciliation Day:
+The following buildings and structures will be illuminated orange in honour of National Truth & Reconciliation Day:

 - Calgary Tower